HoroTW/GPU-Screen-Recorder/README.md

 libraries at compile-time.
 * Clean up the code!
 * Dynamically change bitrate/resolution to match desired fps.
 This would be helpful when streaming for example, where the encode output speed also depends on upload speed to the streaming service.
 * Show cursor when recording.
-Currently the cursor is not visible when recording a window and it's disabled when recording screen-direct to allow direct nvfbc capture for fullscreen windows, which allows for better performance and variable refresh rate monitors to work.
+Currently the cursor is not visible when recording a window.
 * Implement opengl injection to capture texture.
 This fixes composition issues and (VRR) without having to use NvFBC direct capture.
 * Always use direct capture with NvFBC once the capture issue in mpv fullscreen has been resolved (maybe detect if direct capture fails in nvfbc and switch to non-direct recording.
 NvFBC says if direct capture fails).